 To say that many people have strong, often passionate, feelings about politics would be an understatement.
 What we will encounter in this news-oriented discussion, and in the content of this course, can, and likely will, elicit strong feelings and opinions on a wide variety of topics.
 Why?
 Because these events are real, ongoing, and touch our lives.
 Some events may feel more abstract and distant from some of us, while others may have friends or relatives who are directly dealing with the events we hear about in the news.

 I am a firm believer in academic freedom and freedom of speech.
-Nonetheless, dialogue and conversation via e-mail, discussion, and so forth, require that we understand some basic rules of "netiquette" to maintain our academic integrity and virtual classroom civility (see the Netiquette section of this Orientation for the basic rules).
+Nonetheless, dialogue and conversation via e-mail, blog, and so forth, require that we understand some basic rules of "netiquette" to maintain our academic integrity and virtual classroom civility.
 I want to encourage conversation and dialogue (within our formal assignments as well as in your various discussions with classmates) that are based on a framework of mutual respect and a desire for continued and deeper understanding of the issues at hand and also the multiple perspectives represented.

 Papers and projects for this class require both in-text citations and a reference or works cited list.
 The discipline of Geography and many other Social Sciences require the use of the APA citation format.
 Since it the convention of the discipline, it is important for you to know how to use this format.
 If you are not familiar with APA format, see the links below for help.